Blackyfi/todo_app/technical-details.md

 ### Responsive Design

 The UI adapts to different screen sizes:

 - Responsive layouts with flexible widgets
 - Size-aware components
 - Appropriate spacing and padding for different form factors
+- Appropriate spacing and padding for different form factors

 ### Custom Components